dkniffin/web-basics/01_html_basics/README.md

 # HTML Basics

-The goal here is to test your knoweldge of HTML and see what's possible using only HTML.
+The goal here is to test your knowledge of HTML and see what's possible using only HTML.
 The assignment is to create this page using HTML:

 ![Screenshot](./screenshot.png)